Munna-Git/Sales_dashboard_repo/README.md

-# Sales Dashboard (MySQL + Power BI)
+# Sales Dashboard - Advanced Business Intelligence with Power BI & MySQL

 ## 📌 Overview
 This project is not just another sales dashboard—it’s a **real-world, data-driven business intelligence tool**.
 Leveraging **a real dataset, advanced Power BI features, and a structured ETL pipeline**, this dashboard provides actionable insights into **customer behavior, revenue trends, and key profit drivers**.
-It goes beyond basic reporting by integrating **dynamic filters, interactive drill-through pages, and AI-powered insights** to enhance decision-making.
+It goes beyond basic reporting by integrating **dynamic filters and interactive drill-through pages** to enhance decision-making.
 Built for scalability, this project is designed to handle **large datasets and real-time updates**, making it an essential tool for business analytics.

 ## 🎯 Key Features & Differentiators

 ### 🚀 **Real-World Dataset Usage**
-Unlike many sample dashboards, this project uses a **real-world dataset**, ensuring that the insights generated are relevant for real business scenarios.
+Unlike many sample dashboards, this project uses a **real-world dataset** from Atliq hardware, ensuring that the insights generated are relevant for real business scenarios.

 ### 🔗 **Advanced Data Cleaning & Transformation (ETL)**
 - Integrated **Power Query transformations** to clean and normalize data.